GAnagno/.github.io/index.md

 ## Home

 My name is Georgios Anagnostopoulos.
 Architect in the day and programmer at night.
-Overview [here](https://github.com/GAnagno).
+Code [here](https://github.com/GAnagno).
 You can visit my main website [anagno.com](http://anagno.com/) for further information.

 ### Blog